medialesson/hugo-theme-event/README.md

-# Hugo Conference Theme
+# Hugo Event Theme

-This theme turns your conference planned with [Sessionize](https://sessionize.com/) into a Hugo website.
+This theme turns your event planned with [Sessionize](https://sessionize.com/) into a Hugo website.
 It automatically creates various contents like a start page, a schedule and speaker pages.